talipapa/coconut_campsite/README.md

 2. The website (specifically /view-booking page) will always assume and pull a price from the database.
 Which causes an error if the database is not populated.
 Make sure to run "php artisan db:seed" to generate default prices.

+## Building react native
+1. for android you can run

+2. npx expo prebuild

+3. cd android && ./gradlew assembleRelease